jdcloudcom/en/documentation/Middleware/Queue-Service/Operation-Guide/Monitoring/Monitoring.md

 ## Operation Steps

 1. Log in [Queue Service Console](https://jqs-console.jdcloud.com/).
-2. On the “Queue Management” page, select the target queue and click **Queue Name**, to enter the “Queue Details” page.
+2. On the "Queue Management" page, select the target queue and click **Queue Name**, to enter the "Queue Details" page.
-3. On the “Queue Details” page, click **Monitoring** to view the monitoring information.
+3. On the "Queue Details" page, click **Monitoring** to view the monitoring information.
    - You can quickly select to view data from 1 hour to 14 days, or enter a date range to view, with the largest time range of 1 month.

 ## Monitoring Items Description